g0v-data/g0v-hackmd-archive/notes/Jgf-lJ-XS5q4AgXABMBFwQ.md

 - Participant: Peter, RR, Gemma, Josh
 - Travel Fund: not secure
     - vTaiwan has some fund, but need discussion
+        - I suggest to not use vTaiwan's own fund this time as there is already representation for vTaiwan.
+As an alternative for those keen on speaking, I recommend signing up for an online speaker's session, as suggested by Gemma Moulder (Events and Engagement Manager).[name=shu]
     - Currently bridging the resource in Taiwan
 - TicTec Conference
     - Exploring the reasons behind the success and failure